ODM2/ODMToolsPython/README.md

 <p align="center"><img src="https://github.com/UCHIC/ODMToolsPython/raw/master/doc/images/ODMToolsScreenShot.jpg"></p>

+If you want to try ODM Tools, we have created a couple of [testing databases](https://github.com/UCHIC/ODMToolsPython/tree/master/examples) that you can use.

 ##Releases

 To make running ODMTools easier we have included installers.
 Please select the one that is appropriate for your operating system